Open-Speech-EkStep/speech-recognition-open-api-client/README.md

             console.log("I got error", e);
         })
     } else if (action === SocketStatus.TERMINATED) {
-        // Socket is closed and punctuation can be done here.
+        // Socket is closed and punctuation can be done after it.
     } else {
         //unexpected failures action on connect.
         console.log("Action", action, id);